 Sometimes you will notice boxers move up or down in the rankings without any tournaments taking place.
 This is because the 2-year date has passed since that Tournament was last held and the results are no longer used for the current rankings.

-Or a boxer has not won either Bronze, Silver or Gold at selected International Tournaments or won a National Championships in that 2 year period.
+Or a boxer has not won either Bronze, Silver or Gold at selected International Tournaments or Games in that 2 year period.

 The boxer will be moved out of the rankings into the Inactive, Retired Or Turned Professional list and if they compete and win a medal again they will be placed back into the rankings.